junxit/us-congress-bills-114/metadata.md

 - 2016-05-23 — Introduced in Senate
 - 2016-05-23 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2016-05-25 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with amendments favorably.
+- 2016-09-27 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with amendments.
+With written report No. 114-361.
+- 2016-09-27 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with amendments.
+With written report No. 114-361.
+- 2016-09-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 647.